 - Listening to a favorite song

-2. Social Fulfillment: This is the area of your life may affect others or small groups and is often composed of those you communicate with most often.
+This is the area of your life that may affect others and is often made up with those you communicate most often.

 - Your significant other